julian10m/julian10m.github.io/_posts/2023-08-05-Playing-with-Rectangles-in-Lua2D.md

 $$\beta(t) = w \cdot t + \beta_0$$

 We could take the new formulas and replace them in the previous table for completeness.
-However, it does not add much.
+However we will not do it since in practice it is easier to separetely calculate $x(t)$, $y(t)$ and $\beta(t)$, and then plug their values into the formulas.

 <!---
 We can use these formulas on our previous table.
 Replacing, we have